-I have an autistic student seeking deep head pressure in a circular motion generally over the area covered by the temporalis musclulature.
-He requests a staff person to rub deeply.
-I would like to help his teacher come up with a way for him to get a similar calming effect from something that he can do for himself.
+I have an autistic student seeking deep head pressure in a circular motion over the area covered by the temporalis musclulature.
+He requests staff to rub deeply.
+It would be preferable if I could help his teacher develop a way for him to get a similar calming effect by doing something himself.
 I searched Q&A with Gwen on your website; however, no one else has asked this question yet.
 Maybe a weighted baseball cap might be an option.
-Can think of anything else that would provide a deep pressure to the sides of his head, or an alternative sensory modality.
-Preferable age and gender appropriate.
-I have suggested to his teacher that choosing a different modality, such as vibration.
+Can think of anything else that would provide deep pressure to the sides of his head?
+What about an alternative sensory modality (age and gender appropriate)?
+I have suggested that choosing a different modality, such as vibration.
 He could hold a vibrator in his hands, which might be helpful.
 Do you have any other thoughts?

 Things that have worked for whole body calming include heavy work activities and tight stretchy band wrap shoulder to toes while working.
 He has regular, scheduled opportunities for heavy work throughout this day.
 If you need more information, please let me know.
 I appreciate your help.

 These types of needs can indeed be tough to meet because these kids are often seeking the element of human touch in addition to whatever sensory input they are receiving.
 Therefore, it’s hard to find a substitution strategy that they enjoy as much!

 - It is probably a good idea to wean him off needing a staff member to provide this input for a number of reasons.
 So, start thinking about how often, on average, this intervention is currently provided to him each day.
 Next, make a plan for reducing the frequency weekly.
 For example, if he gets head rubs 5 times per day now, reduce to 4 times per day next week, and so on.

 - Explain to the student and his parents that your goal is to help him find other ways of meeting his sensory needs at school. because the need for human touch is best met at home.